 - Find Out More About Historical Abuse Claims

-Defining Historical Abuse and Claiming Compensation
+Defining Historical Child Abuse

 You might be eligible to make a historical abuse claim if you suffered harm due to non-recent abuse.
-This can be done direct against the perpetrator (if they are still alive, have the means to pay historical abuse compensation, and you know who they are), a vicariously liable party (such as a school) or through the Criminal Injuries Compensation Authority (CICA).
+This can be done directly against the perpetrator (if they are still alive, have the means to pay historical abuse compensation, and know who they are), a vicariously liable party (such as a school) or through the Criminal Injuries Compensation Authority (CICA).
 The CICA handle compensation claims for those who have suffered mental or physical injuries because they were the victim of a crime in Great Britain).

-When claiming historical abuse compensation directly against a perpetrator or vicariously liable party, you will make a personal injury claim.
-If you are making your historical abuse claim against a vicariously liable party, you will need to prove that the organisation (such as a school) owed you a duty of care to avoid causing foreseeable harm and a breach in this resulted in the historical abuse you suffered.
 For example, if claiming against a school, certain members of staff may require background checks prior to starting their role.
 If the school fails to carry out a background check that would have revealed that person presented risks to children before they started work and they went on to abuse you, you could be eligible to file a compensation claim against the school.
-We’ll explain the eligibility to make a CICA claim later in this guide.

 Historical Abuse Statistics